2013 Indian helicopter bribery scandal: CBI probe

-The Central Bureau of Investigation (CBI) approached Union Law Ministry to record statements of M. K. Narayanan and B. V. Wanchoo in January 2014.
-M.K Narayanan and B. V. Wanchoo were West Bengal and Goa Governors respectively at the time of CBI's request.
-Their statements were considered vital as they were National Security Adviser and Special Protection Group (SPG) chief at the time of the signing of the contract with AgustaWestland.
+The Central Bureau of Investigation (CBI) approached the Union Law Ministry to record statements of M. K. Narayanan and B. V. Wanchoo in January 2014.
+M.K.
+Narayanan and B. V. Wanchoo were West Bengal and Goa Governors respectively at the time of CBI's request.
+Their statements were considered vital as they were the National Security Adviser and the Special Protection Group (SPG) chief at the time of the signing of the contract with AgustaWestland.
 Their views were also considered before the Indian Government signed the contract with AgustaWestland.
-However, Kapil Sibal's Union Law ministry stonewalled the CBI probe by rejecting CBI's request to examine them under the usual excuse of "immunity."
+However, Kapil Sibal's Union Law Ministry stonewalled the CBI probe by rejecting the CBI's request to examine them under the usual excuse of "immunity."
 The CBI, therefore, approached President Pranab Mukherjee to seek permission to examine ex-NSA and ex-chief of SPG.
 M. K. Narayanan and B. V. Wanchoo were questioned by CBI later in June and July 2014 respectively.

 Recovery of bank guarantee

-After the cancellation of the contract, India encashed over ₹2.5 billion made by AgustaWestland as a bank guarantee in the Indian banks in January 2014.
-Separately, India requested the Italian government to retrieve the bank guarantee amount made by the firm in Italian banks which was more than €275 million (₹ 23.64 billion).
+After the cancellation of the contract, India encashed over ₹2.5 billion made by AgustaWestland as a bank guarantee in Indian banks in January 2014.
+Separately, India requested the Italian government to retrieve the bank guarantee amount made by the firm in Italian banks, which was more than €275 million (₹ 23.64 billion).
 On 17 March 2014, a request made by India was rejected by an Italian court.
 However, the appellate court in Milan reversed the lower court's judgement and upheld the claims of the Indian government.
 Accordingly, in June 2014, the Indian government encashed ₹18.18 billion, taking the total amount recovered so far to ₹20.68 billion.
 With this, India was reported to have recovered the entire amount of around ₹16.2 billion (45% of the total contract value ₹36 billion) it had paid to AgustaWestland.
 However, it was later reported that AgustaWestland had not returned the entire amount, and kept €106 million for three helicopters it had delivered.